The m-Degenerate Chromatic Number of a Digraph: Strengthened bounds for with forbidden subgraphs

-In this section, we show that the bounds in Theorem \ref{thm:lovasz} can be improved for any digraph which does not contain any of the graphs shown in Figure \ref{fig:avoid} as an induced subgraph.
-This leads to improvements to the bounds in Theorem \ref{thm:fracdelta} in the case $m = 1$ for these classes of digraphs.
+In this section, we show that the bound in Theorem \ref{thm:lovasz} can be improved for any digraph which does not contain any of the graphs shown in Figure \ref{fig:avoid} as an induced subgraph.
+This leads to an improvement to the bound in Theorem \ref{thm:fracdelta} in the case $m = 1$ for such digraphs.
 We first introduce some notation.
-Given disjoint sets of vertices $V_1$ and $V_2$ which belong to a digraph $D$, we let $E(V_1, V_2)$ be the set of all edges which point from a vertex in $V_1$ to a vertex in $V_2$.
+Given disjoint sets of vertices $V_1$ and $V_2$ which belong to a digraph $D$, we let $E(V_1, V_2) = E(V_2, V_1)$ be the set of all edges which connect a vertex in $V_1$ to a vertex in $V_2$.
 Moreover, we define $e(V_1, V_2) = |E(V_1, V_2)|$.
-Finally, given a vertex $u$, we define $d_{V_1}^+(u)$ as the number of out-neighbors of $u$ in $V_1$, $d_{V_1}^-(u)$ as the number of in-neighbors of $u$ in $V_1$, and $\bar{d}_{V_1}(u) = \frac{d_{V_1}^+(u) + d_{V_1}^-(u)}{2}$.
+Given a vertex $u$, we define $d_{V_1}^+(u)$ as the number of out-neighbors of $u$ in $V_1$, $d_{V_1}^-(u)$ as the number of in-neighbors of $u$ in $V_1$, and ${d}_{V_1}(u) = {d_{V_1}^+(u) + d_{V_1}^-(u)}$.
+Finally, we let $F_1, F_2, G_1$, and $G_2$ be the 4-vertex digraphs shown in Figure \ref{fig:avoid}.

-We let $F_1, F_2, G_1$, and $G_2$ be the 4-vertex digraphs shown in Figure \ref{fig:avoid}.
-For simplicity, we say that {\it $D$ avoids $F$} if $D$ contains neither $F_1$ nor $F_2$ as an induced subgraph and that $D$ {\it avoids} $G$ is $D$ contains neither $G_1$ not $G_2$ as an induced subgraph.

-Notice that in Theorem \ref{thm:fracdelta} for the case $m = 1$, we set most of the $\bar{\Delta}_i$ to 2 because it is not true that if $\bar{\Delta}(D_i) \leq 1$, then $\chi_A(D_i) = 1$.
-The following Lemma \ref{lem:modlov} shows that if $D$ avoids $F$ and $G$, then we can partition $D$ into vertex-disjoint subgraphs $D_1, \ldots, D_s$, so that for all $i$ where $\bar{\Delta}_i = 1$, $D_i$ does not contain an induced cycle, and therefore $\chi_A(D_i) = 1$.
-Notice that if the shortest directed cycle in $D$ is of length at least 4, then the constraint is relaxed to the condition that $D$ avoids $F$.
-The proof is similar to that of an undirected analogue proved by Catlin \cite{catlin_another_1978}.
+The following lemma shows that if $D$ contains none of $F_1, F_2, G_1$, or $G_2$ as induced subgraphs, then we can partition $V(D)$ into some number $s$ of sets which induce subgraphs $D_1, \ldots, D_s$, so that we may find an upper bound on $\chi_A(D_i)$ for each $i$.
+Notice that if the shortest directed cycle in $D$ is of length at least 4, then the constraint is relaxed to the condition that $D$ contains neither $F_1$ nor $F_2$ as an induced subgraph.
+The proof follows that of an undirected analogue proved by Catlin \cite{catlin_another_1978}.
+Both our proof and Catlin's proceed by picking a partition which maximizes the same function of the partition and then using the forbidden subgraphs to show that such a partition gives the desired bound on the chromatic number of each of $D_1, \ldots, D_s$.
+In Catlin's proof, the forbidden induced subgraphs were all 4-vertex graphs with a 4-cycle.